fatimarajab12/QBrain/BACKEND_AI_ARCHITECTURE.md

 - Easy to test and mock

 ### 3. Singleton Pattern
+- `vectorStore` is a singleton instance
-- `vectorDB` is a singleton instance
+- `cachingService` is a singleton instance
-- `supabaseVectorDB` is a singleton instance
+- `agentService` is a singleton instance

 ### 4. RAG Pattern
 - Retrieve: Search vector DB for relevant context
 - Augment: Add context to prompt
 - Generate: Use AI to generate response

+### 5. Orchestration Pattern ⭐ NEW
+- Central coordinator manages interactions
+- Routes requests to appropriate services
+- Handles failover and error recovery
+- Manages conversation state

+### 6. Scoring & Ranking Pattern ⭐ NEW
+- Multiple scoring factors (semantic, source, recency, metadata)
+- Weighted combination for final score
+- Confidence calculation for transparency

 ---